rschristopher/ischristtrue.com/src/ancient-views/index.md

 ## Messianic Age

 Today, the ancient "gods" have no real power other than to deceive.
-We know this because of Christ Jesus.
+We know this because Christ has triumphed over them.
 Salvation is available to everyone.
 Christ is calling us to participate in His victory as He crushes the seeds of the serpent.

 Unlike the milquetoast shallowness of
  [modern Christianity](../modern-views/christianity.md),
- which attempts to subordinate Christ within an [enlightenment](../modern-views/enlightenment.md) worldview,
+ which attempts to subordinate Christ into an [enlightenment](../modern-views/enlightenment.md) worldview,
  [ancient Christianity](../logos/index.md)